 They lie.

-They're corrupt, they're agenda-driven.
+They're agenda-driven.

-There is there's something very interesting.
+There's something very interesting.

 Pelosi, remember, she had to do what the squad wanted.

-Um, I don't like the talk of any money going to blue states like even to my own detriment, like New York.
+I don't like the talk of any money going to blue states like even to my own detriment, like New York.

 Why?

-Now, if it comes to COVID relief for workers, for business owners, uh, just like the rest of the country, it should be made available to all of them.
+Now, if it comes to COVID relief for workers, for business owners, just like the rest of the country, it should be made available to all of them.

-That's just what we're helping every American out.
+We're helping every American out.

-Um, and we can uh also help other countries whenever there's need.
+We can rebuild Europe and we can also help other countries whenever there's need.

 You know, let me just tell you something.

-You know, you can't justify wasting $750 million on a solar panel factory in in upstate New York that's mothballed.
+You know, you can't justify wasting $750 million on a solar panel factory in upstate New York that's mothballed.

-It was like 1.2 million taxpayer dollars per job created.
+It was like $1.2 million taxpayer dollars per job created.

 In the meantime, all the money that New York would ever need or want could have been had through fracking.

-Those are high paying career jobs.
+Those are high-paying career jobs.

 He's already adopted big portions of the Green New Deal.

-I mean, where's this gonna go?
+I mean, where's this going to go?

 Anyway, this is what these blue states do.

-If they want to pay if their policy in their state, and I believe in, you know, the states' rights, if they want to elect governors that create a socialist hell for the people in their state, that's their business.
+If they want to pay, if their policy in their state, and I believe in, you know, the state's rights, if they want to elect governors that create a socialist hell for the people in their state, that's their business.

-But if they don't fund their pensions and they don't make smart decisions in terms of how the state should be making money and they tax their citizens out of the state, which is why you see a mass exodus from these blue states.
+But if they don't fund their pensions and they don't make smart decisions in terms of how the state should be making money and they tax their citizens out of the state, which is why you see a mass exodus from these blue states, you can't ask people that elect responsible government officials, governors, state representatives, senators that don't, that aren't involved in waste, fraud, and abuse, that don't tax the citizens of their state to death,

 But the real answer is what we've been discussing again and again and again, and that's opening up the country and opening it up quickly.

-And that's that's a big starting point.
+And that's a big starting point, protecting the old people.

-Then you can learn from, okay, all those people that don't have to reopen in New York because they were there working every day and feeding New York and providing the medicine and the medical supplies to New York and all the people around the country that sustained New York and these other states.
+Then you can learn from, okay, all those people that don't have to reopen in New York because they were there working every day and feeding New York and providing the medicine and the medical supplies to New York and all the people around the country that sustain New York and these other states.

-Uh, they never shut down.
+They never shut down.

 They're not talking about reopening their manufacturing because the manufacturing never stopped.

-His store shelves would never stop being stocked and restocked.
+The store shelves would never stop being stocked and restocked.

 I'm telling you, you'd be stunned.